stinb/UnderstandForVSCode/README.md

 > Why is the language server executable not found?

-Read step 2 "Make UServer accessible to Visual Studio Code" above in setup
+Read step 2 "Make the command `userver` accessible to Visual Studio Code" above in setup

 ---
 > Why aren't my results accurate after creating or deleting a file?